Environmental Issues Resource Guide

 2. In winter, open blinds and drapes to let the sun warm your space.

-3. Use your ceiling fan instead of the thermostat to lower the temperature.
+3. Use your ceiling fan instead of the thermostat to assist with evaporative cooler.

-4. Adjust the thermostat in small degree changes.
-Your home won’t heat or cool faster by cranking it up.
+4. Adjust the thermostat in small degree changes, choosing the maximum temperature you are comfortable with in the summer and the minimum in the winter.
+Your home won’t heat or cool faster by cranking up or down the thermostat.

 5. Install a programmable thermostat to automatically adjust the temperature to your schedule.